infrae/fcrepo/src/fcrepo/README.txt

   >>> ds.location
   u'foo:...+DC+DC.2'

+Fedora can create checksums of the content stored in a datastream, by default checksums are disabled, if we set the checksumType property to MD5, Fedora will generate the checksum for us.

+  >>> ds.checksumType
+  u'DISABLED'
+  >>> ds.checksumType = u'MD5'
+  >>> ds.checksum # the checksum always changes between tests
+  u'...'

 There are some additional properties, not all of them can be set.
 Have a look at the `REST API Documentation`_ for a full list